Kidney Health

 A kidney stone is a solid mass made up of tiny crystals that stick together.
 A kidney stone can be as small as a grain of salt or as large as a lime.
 One or more stones can be in the kidney or ureter (the thin tube that carries urine from the kidneys to the bladder) at the same time.
 In general, stones form when the urine contains too much of certain crystal-forming substances, which then become stones, a process that can take weeks or even months.

-A few antiretrovirals have been known to cause kidney stones or a similar problem called “sludge,” including the rarely used protease inhibitor indinavir (Crixivan) and, much less commonly, atazanavir (Reyataz) and possibly efavirenz (Sustiva).
-Other medications that can cause stones to form include the anti-herpes drug acyclovir and its other form valacyclovir (Valtrex); a diuretic called triamterene, used to treat fluid retention in people with liver or heart disease and other conditions; the antibiotic combo trimethoprim-sulfamethoxazole (Septra/Bactrim), used to prevent and treat pneumonia in people with HIV; and the antifungal drug amphotericin B (Fungizone).
+A few antiretrovirals have been known to cause kidney stones or a similar problem called “sludge,” including the old protease inhibitor indinavir (Crixivan) and, much less commonly, atazanavir (Reyataz) and possibly efavirenz (Sustiva and in Atripla and generic formulations).
+Other medications that can cause stones to form include the anti-herpes drug acyclovir and its other form valacyclovir (Valtrex); a diuretic called triamterene, used to treat fluid retention in people with liver or heart disease and other conditions; the antibiotic combo trimethoprim sulfamethoxazole (Septra/Bactrim), used to prevent and treat pneumonia and bacterial infections in people with HIV; and the antifungal drug amphotericin B (Fungizone).

 Different kinds of kidney stones

 Calcium stones are by far the most common type of kidney stone.
-They can occur in men and women at any age but are most common in men.
+They can occur at any age but are most common in cisgender men.
 Calcium combines with other substances, such as oxalate or phosphate, to form the stone.

 Struvite stones generally occur in women who have a urinary tract infection.
 These stones can become so large that they block the kidney, ureter or bladder.